 Does the physician/APRN need to maintain a relationship with the patients that they certify?
 YES – Certifying physicians/APRNs are REQUIRED to maintain a bona fide physician/APRN-patient relationship with the qualifying patient.

-A”bona fide physician/APRN-patient relationship” means a relationship in which the physician/APRN has ongoing responsibility for the assessment, care, and treatment of a qualifying patient’s debilitating medical condition with respect to the medical use of marijuana which means:
+A”bona fide physician/APRN-patient relationship” means a relationship in which the physician/APRN has ongoing responsibility for the assessment, care, and treatment of a qualifying patient’s debilitating medical condition with respect to the medical use of cannabis which means:

 - The physician/APRN has completed a full assessment of the qualifying patient’s medical history and current medical condition, including conducting a review of the qualifying patient’s medical records related to the debilitating condition, as medically appropriate, and conducting an in-person physical examination;

-- The physician/APRN provides follow up care and treatment, as medically appropriate, to the qualifying patient and assesses the qualifying patient’s condition during the course of the qualifying patient’s medical use of marijuana; and
+- The physician/APRN provides follow up care and treatment, as medically appropriate, to the qualifying patient and assesses the qualifying patient’s condition during the course of the qualifying patient’s medical use of cannabis; and

 - The physician/APRN maintains records of the qualifying patient’s treatment and condition in accordance with medically accepted standards.